26 Mar 2020 Storm Clouds Over The CLO Market

-The global leveraged loan market size, as of December 2019, was estimated to be USD 1.4 trillion1.
-Since 2008, the outstanding amount of leveraged loans has grown by approximately 80%2, and lending standards and credit quality have deteriorated.
+The global leveraged loan market size, as of December 2019, was estimated to be approximately USD 1.4 trillion1.
+The outstanding amount of leveraged loans has almost doubled since the Global Financial Crisis.
+Lending standards have eroded with the share of covenant-lite loans increasing and a deterioration in credit quality.

-§ Approximately 80%2 of loans issued in 2019 were covenant-lite, or had no covenants3
+Approximately 80% of loans issued in 2019 were covenant-lite, or had no covenants3;

 Collateralized Loan Obligation (CLO) Investors